0xg0fath3r/full-stack-journey/README.md

 I also learnt about tools developers use to debug their HTML codes, one of them is DOM (Document Object Oriented); The DOM inspector allows you to inspect the HTML structure of the page you are on.

+HTML Form Elements and Attributes
+**form element**: used to create an HTML form for user input.
+**action attribute**: used to specify the URL where the form data should be sent.
+**method attribute**: used to specify the HTTP method to use when sending the form data.
+The most common methods are GET and POST
+**input element**: used to create an input field for user input.
+**type attribute**: used to specify the type of input field.
+Ex. text, email, number, radio, checkbox, etc.
+**placeholder attribute**: used to show a hint to the user to show them what to enter in the input field.
+**value attribute**: used to specify the value of the input.
+If the input has a button type, the value attribute can be used to set the button text.
+**name attribute**: used to assign a name to an input field, which serves as the key when form data is submitted.
+For radio buttons, giving them the same name groups them together, so only one option in the group can be selected at a time.
+**size attribute**: used to define the number of characters that should be visible as the user types into the input.
+**min attribute**: can be used with input types such as number to specify the minimum value allowed in the input field.
+**max attribute**: can be used with input types such as number to specify the maximum value allowed in the input field.
+**minlength attribute**: used to specify the minimum number of characters required in an input field.
+**maxlength attribute**: used to specify the maximum number of characters allowed in an input field.
+**required attribute**: used to specify that an input field must be filled out before submitting the form.
+**disabled attribute**: used to specify that an input field should be disabled.
+**readonly attribute**: used to specify that an input field is read-only.